piedb-dev/piestream/docs/developer-guide.md

 Use the `./risedev configure` command to start the interactive configuration mode, in which you can enable and disable components.

 - Hummock (MinIO + MinIO-CLI): Enable this component to persist state data.
-- Prometheus and Grafana: Enable this component to view RisingWave metrics.
+- Prometheus and Grafana: Enable this component to view piestream metrics.
 You can view the metrics through a built-in Grafana dashboard.
 - Etcd: Enable this component if you want to persist metadata node data.
 - Kafka: Enable this component if you want to create a streaming source from a Kafka topic.
 - Jaeger: Use this component for tracing.